 Detecting General Anomalies

-It’s common for some types of common dental anomalies, including dental caries, to go unnoticed during routine exams.
+It’s common for some types of common dental anomalies, including dental caries, to go unnoticed during routine exams, according to this dentist who does good-quality dentures in Midtown Manhattan.
 This can lead to unnecessary pain and tooth decay.
 AI-based dentistry solutions like automated cavity detection offer a perfect solution by identifying not just cavities, but also nerve damage, in seconds.

 Patient Management Software

 Even dental offices that have yet to adopt more advanced AI solutions typically have AI-enabled patient management software.
-This software automatically sends out annual or bi-annual appointment reminders keeps track of diagnoses, prescriptions, and previous interactions, and makes it easier for dentists to come up with custom treatment plans.
+This software automatically sends out annual or bi-annual appointment reminders.
+It keeps track of diagnoses, prescriptions, and previous interactions, making it easier for dentists to come up with custom treatment plans.
 Automated messaging also makes it easier for patients to stay on top of their exams, cleanings, and other routine dental care.

 Charting Pathological Conditions